Cannabis Regulatory Program

 On September 22, 2021 the State Water Board adopted the fiscal year 2021/2022 Water Quality Fee Schedule.
 To determine the correct fee amount, refer to the Tier and Risk Designation, or Waiver Type listed on the Notice of Receipt (NOR) emailed to the applicant upon submission of the completed application, or listed on an enrollees Notice of Applicability (NOA).

 Subscribe to our Cannabis Cultivation email list to receive notifications and the latest updates.
-After subscribing, you will need to check your email host for a confirmation email to complete the subscription.

 Find Your Staff Contact